Skip to contents

 When to use:

-• To get default/CIHI definition of 7-/30-day readmission, including all readmissions to any GEMINI hospital & to any medical subservice
+• To get default/CIHI definition of 7-/30-day readmission, including all readmissions to any GEMINI hospital for all encounters with a medical/SCU touchpoint*

 How to use: Query the derived_variables table, which contains the two most commonly used definitions of 7- and 30-day readmission: